atomatiki/ansible-directus-install/README.md

 # ansible-directus-install-roles

-Install docker in a remote linux {ubuntu} machine using ansible
+Install directus with docker in a remote linux {ubuntu} machine using ansible

 ## Usage
 Add the following public key as an authorized key in your ubuntu machine.